oddbjornkvalsund/tb-nas-bridge/README.md

 >
 > The MAC address in the `00-br0-bridge.netdev` file can be left as-is.
 It gives the bridge a static MAC address that is
 > suitable for [local use](https://en.wikipedia.org/wiki/MAC_address#Ranges_of_group_and_locally_administered_addresses)
-> and you can configure your router's DHCP server to assign a static IP address to the MAC address if you so please.
+> and you can configure your router's DHCP server to assign a static IP address to this MAC address if you so please.
 > There is a *slight* chance there might be a conflict with an existing virtual interface on your network,
 > since `02:00:00:00:00:01` is the `127.0.0.1` of MAC addresses, but it's very unlikely for a small home network.
 >